Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Cipher**: "That could work.
 If we frame it as a way to enhance security while promoting equity, it might gain traction."

 ### Scene 3: Climactic Confrontation
-*Setting: A public forum where both are presenting their views on AI policies.*
+*Setting: A public forum where both are presenting their views.*

+**Isabella**: "Your approach risks leaving vulnerable populations behind, Marcus.
+We need to ensure that technology serves everyone, not just the privileged."

+**Marcus**: "And we need to protect our nation first.
+If we don't act decisively, we risk everything we've built."

+**Isabella**: "But at what cost?
+We can't sacrifice our values for short-term gains."

 **Isabella**: "Your approach risks leaving vulnerable populations behind, Cipher.
 We need to ensure that technology serves everyone, not just the privileged."